 Researchers at the University of Pittsburgh and Hamad Bin Khalifa University leveraged the power of supercomputers at Argonne to study how a material’s electronic structure leads to fluctuations in the operating temperature of solar cells.

-Using the supercomputers at the Argonne Leadership Computing Facility (ALCF), the team studied grain boundaries, ubiquitous defects that can greatly affect a material’s mechanical and electronic properties.
+Using the supercomputers at the Argonne Leadership Computing Facility (ALCF), a DOE Office of Science User Facility, the team studied grain boundaries, ubiquitous defects that can greatly affect a material’s mechanical and electronic properties.
 Interpreting the atomic structures within a grain boundary is difficult without theoretical models.
 The ALCF’s high-performance supercomputers enabled the team to create simulations and ultimately gain a comprehensive understanding of how temperature impacts the electronic structure of a solar cell.